benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
-- Much like how there are many options for JS frameworks, there are many for JS testing frameworks
+- Much like how there are many options for JS frameworks
+  * There are many for JS testing frameworks
-- Some are micro libraries like Mocha & Chai that do specific things (Chai is just for assertions)
+- Some are micro libraries like Mocha & Chai that do specific things
+  * Chai is just for assertions
-- Others are like Jest (built on Jasmine) that do it all
+- Others are like Jest that do it all
-- Jest also has auto-mocking so dependencies are mocked by default
-- Makes life easy if you have a lot of dependencies you don't want executed while testing
+  * Built on Jasmine
+  * Jest is by Facebook
+  * Started off pretty crappy, but has become really awesome
-- There's also Ava that had some buzz around it, but it seems like for React testing it hasn't caught on
+- There's also Ava that had some buzz around it
+  * But it seems like for React testing it hasn't caught on

 /////
 <!-- .slide: data-background="url(../../img/nav-react/jupiter.jpg) no-repeat center" data-background-size="cover" -->